Relocating for work can equal tax deductions

 If the move was for a new job in the current occupation – but not a first job – some taxpayers also might have job search expenses that are eligible tax deductions.
 Eligible expenses include résumé development, professional placement services, and unreimbursed mileage, airfare and hotel expenses for interview travel.
 Other things might be eligible if they were used exclusively for the job search, if the new position being sought is in the same field and the items are ordinary and necessary.

 Deducting downsizing donations

 In addition to deducting eligible moving expenses, people who move for work also might find it beneficial to track charitable donations they made while weeding out items they decided they didn’t want to move.
 There is a threshold that must be reached: donated clothing and household items in condition good enough to be re-sold at a thrift store are likely eligible deductions.
 When making these donations be sure to get a receipt.

 Relocating can be an expensive venture, but keeping track of the related expenses could lead to tax savings in the long run.
-For more information about these tax deductions and others, visit The Community or The Newsroom.
+For more information about these tax deductions and others, visit The Newsroom.